johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ### Understanding the Limitations of Take 1

 We already know we have to clean up a few things, like adding **event handling** (e.g., handlers decorated with `@EventPattern(...)`), adding TypeScript types, and plugging in more cleanly to the framework.
-But the biggest limitation of our Take 1 implementation is its (lack of) handling of [RxJS observables]().
+But the biggest limitation of our Take 1 implementation is its (lack of) handling of [RxJS observables](http://reactivex.io/).
 To fully appreciate this, we'll have to take a bit deeper dive into the overall flow and handling of requests through the Nest system.

 We'll explore this in greater detail in the next article, but let's start with a picture.
 The following animation shows the path a hypothetical inbound HTTP request would take through our application.
-The left hand box is our `nestHttpApp` and the right hand box is our `nestMicroservice`.
 Inner boxes with a red background are part of the Nest infrastructure.
 User supplied code lives in the "user land" space with a white background.
 Controllers are in light blue, and "Services" are in yellow.

 ![Nest Request Handling](./assets/transporter-request.gif 'Nest Request Handling')
 <figcaption><a name="Nest Request Handling"></a>Figure 1: Nest Request Handling</figcaption>

 An inbound HTTP request kicks off the following sequence of events.
 Bolded words represent Nest system responsibilities.
 Underlined words represent user code.
 There's probably nothing terribly surprising going on here, but let's just briefly walk through it.
-1. The request is **routed** to a <u>route handling method</u> (like `getCustomers` in ouor controller).
+1. The request is **routed** to a <u>route handling method</u> (like `getCustomers` in our controller).
 2. The <u>route handling method</u> can either make a remote request directly, or <u>call a service that makes a remote request</u>.
 3. The remote request is handled by **the broker client library** and sent to the broker.
 4. The remote request is received by **the broker client library** in the `nestMicroservice` app.